-Background: Ischemic stroke often results in severe neurological impairment, particularly affecting the hippocampal CA1 region, which is highly vulnerable to ischemia-reperfusion injury.
-Astaxanthin (ATX), a potent antioxidant carotenoid, has demonstrated some neuroprotective, anti-inflammatory, and anti-apoptotic properties.
-This study investigated the effects of ATX on functional, biochemical, and histological outcomes following focal transient middle cerebral artery occlusion (MCAO) model in rats.
+Introduction: Ischemic stroke often results in severe neurological impairment, particularly affecting the hippocampal CA1 region, which is highly vulnerable to ischemia-reperfusion injury.
+Astaxanthin (ATX), a potent antioxidant carotenoid, exhibits neuroprotective, anti-inflammatory, and anti-apoptotic properties.
+This study aimed to investigate the effects of ATX on functional, biochemical, and histological outcomes in a focal transient middle cerebral artery occlusion (MCAO) model in rats.

-Methods: Fifty-six male Wistar rats were randomly assigned to seven groups: Intact, Sham, Stroke (MCAO), Solvent (0.1% DMSO), and ATX-treated groups (25, 50, or 100 mg/kg, intraperitoneally every 12 hours for 3 days post-MCAO).
-Neurological function (bederson score), motor coordination (rotarod), spatial learning (morris water maze), and memory retention (passive avoidance learning using shuttle box) were assessed.
-Cerebrospinal fluid cytokine levels (IL-10, IL-1β), cerebral edema, and hippocampal CA1 histology were analyzed.
+Methods: Fifty-six male Wistar rats were randomly assigned to seven groups: Intact, sham, stroke (MCAO), solvent (0.1% dimethyl sulfoxide [DMSO]), and ATX-treated groups (25, 50, or 100 mg/kg, intraperitoneally every 12 hours for 3 days post-MCAO).
+Neurological function (Bederson score), motor coordination (rotarod), spatial learning (Morris water maze [MWM]), and memory retention (passive avoidance learning [PAL] using shuttle box) were assessed.
+Cerebrospinal fluid (CSF) cytokine levels (interleukin [IL]-10, IL-1β), cerebral edema, and hippocampal CA1 histology were analyzed.

-Results: Low (25 mg/kg) and medium (50 mg/kg) ATX doses significantly improved neurological and functional performance compared with untreated MCAO rats (P < 0.01).
-These doses increased IL-10 and reduced IL-1β levels, decreased brain water content, and preserved neuronal morphology in the CA1 region.
-Conversely, the high dose (100 mg/kg) conferred no significant benefit.
+Results: Low (25 mg/kg) and medium (50 mg/kg) ATX doses significantly improved neurological and functional performance compared with untreated MCAO rats (P<0.01).
+These doses increased IL-10, reduced IL-1β levels, decreased brain water content, and preserved neuronal morphology in the CA1 region.
+Conversely, the high dose (100 mg/kg) conferred no significant benefits.
 Histopathology confirmed reduced neuronal damage and apoptosis at effective doses.

 Conclusion: Post-ischemic ATX administration provides neuroprotection in a rat MCAO model, with 25–50 mg/kg yielding optimal outcomes.
 The observed inverted dose-response underscores the importance of precise dosing and timing.
 ATX represents a promising therapeutic candidate for ischemic stroke pending further translational studies.